gjpelletier/stepAIC/README.md

 - DecisionTree= 'on' (default) or 'off' uses DecisionTreeRegressor
 - RandomForest= 'on' (default) or 'off' uses RandomForestRegressor

+The meta-model may be specifed using the optional keyword argument final_estimator:

+- final_estimator= 'linear' (default), 'lasso', or 'elastic'

+where 'linear' uses LinearRegression (default), 'lasso' uses LassoCV,  'ridge' uses RidgeCV, and 'elastic' uses ElasticNetCV as the meta-model for the final estimator.

 Stacking regression is an **ensemble** machine learning technique that improves predictive accuracy by combining multiple base regression models.
 Instead of selecting a single best model, stacking leverages multiple models to generate a more robust final prediction.

 **How Stacking Regression Works**